 “My students were completely captivated by David Neilsen’s presentation!
 They had a blast viewing creative images, brainstorming questions and sharing their ideas.
 I can definitely say that Mr. Neilsen unlocked many creative minds and my students are still talking about him!” — Abbey Gilligan, 5th Grade Teacher, Washington Irving School

-- Each program is designed to fun approximately 45 minutes.
+- Each program is designed to run approximately 45 minutes.

 - Small Group programs are intended for a single class of students.

 - Large Group programs are intended for more auditorium-style situations.

-- All programs are intended for students in grades 4 and up.
+- Writing programs are intended for students in grades 4 and up.

 “Mr. Neilsen inspired a classroom full of 6th grade students.
 His presentation “Writing the Scary Stuff” helped the students in my class to focus their stories and develop outlines that eventually helped them to write stories with fully developed characters and settings that enhanced their original concepts.
 Mr. Neilsen has a way of breaking down the horror genre that not only makes sense to middle school students, but also encourages them, making them want to write.” — Joan Mullin, 6th Grade Teacher, Sleepy Hollow Middle School

 I can give up to 5 presentations during a full day, or three during a half day.
 Where indicated, I will require a way to present a powerpoint presentation either from a thumbdrive or my own computer onto a larger surface such as a SmartBoard or screen for the entire audience to view.

 I’m also available to visit your classroom virtually via Skype or Google Hangout and answer any questions students might have.
 These Virtual Visits are always FREE and last approximately thirty minutes.